-vou roll the number 2, then follow the Roll the dice.
-Follow the directions for directions for item 2 in the list below. the number it lands on.
-Example: If things to happen, so some options There is a greater chance for some are listed more than once.
+vou roll the number 2, then follow the 1.
+The native riparian shrub benefits 5.
+The native riparian shrub benefits Soll the dice.
+Follow the directions for from artificial flooding and grows directions for item 2 in the list below. from artificial flooding and grows wood from forest so next wildfire 5.
+Managers remove some excess 4.
+School children help plant new the number it lands on.
+Example: If: things to happen, so some options 3.
+The shrub is cut to build a new There is a greater chance for some dead and downed wood in the wildfire that is made worse by Native Riparian Shrub is not severe and the shrub 2.
+The shrub is killed in a hot are listed more than once. native riparian shrubs.
+Rio Nuevo recovers quickly. bridge. forest. well. well.